Cascade of Time Gardens in Banff: All You NEED to Know

 Don’t Forget Your National Park Pass

 Though Cascade Gardens does not have an admission fee, you must have a National Park Pass to enter Banff National Park.
 You might wonder why you need a Park Pass when visiting Banff National Park.
-By purchasing your National Park Pass (either the daily or annual option), the Parks can be kept up and continue to host visitors like you for years to come.
+By purchasing your National Park Pass (either the daily or annual option), you help keep the Parks up and running and continue to host visitors like you for years to come.

-The funds raised from National Park Passes are distributed to all Canadian National Parks and are very helpful to those that do not get as many visitors as Banff National Park.
-You do not need a pass if you are simply passing through on the highway, but please be sure to buy the appropriate pass if you are looking to stop at any of the attractions in a National Park along your travels.
+Funds raised from National Park Passes are distributed to all Canadian National Parks and are very helpful to those that do not receive as many visitors as Banff National Park.

 Parks Canada Day Pass Rates